baleines/whale/README.md

 The game is in development and works with small limitations :

-Bonuses are not implemented yet.
+Bonuses are not fully implemented yet :
+- missing choice of player for human bonuses (take by default first available player)
+- bots never play bonuses

 ## gif overview